cdktf/cdktf-provider-okta/docs/eventHook.typescript.md

 - *Type:* string[]

+The events that will be delivered to this hook.
+[See here for a list of supported events](https://developer.okta.com/docs/reference/api/event-types/?q=event-hook-eligible).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/event_hook#events EventHook#events}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/event_hook#events EventHook#events}

 ---